 Kitchen, Refectory and Accessible Facilities

 Having removed the refectory from its present location it will then, of course, be necessary to create a new one.
 The whole area at the rear of the house will need to be re-designed, to incorporate a refectory, a kitchen, a small meeting room, accessible loos, and level access to the ground floor areas of the house as well an external platform lift to get to the upper floors via the chapel link.

 We will also refurbish the first floor areas to improve the facilities, and carry out any other repairs and maintenance as necessary, including plumbing and electrical work, IT infrastructure, furnishings and re-decorating throughout.

 Urgent repairs are also needed to the exterior woodwork of the chapel link, and the gardens require extensive clearing and re-landscaping.
-The Cottage (for people on retreat) needs redecorating and the property at number 72 Calypath (where the community will live) also needs extensive redevelopment to make it habitable once more.
+The Cottage (for people on retreat) needs redecorating and the property at number 72 Claypath (where the community will live) also needs extensive redevelopment to make it habitable once more.

 All in all, it’s a major undertaking.
 In fact, it is the most significant development project since the building of the Chapel.
-But one that represents a long term investment in the future of St Antony’s, that will enable it to flourish for many years to come.
+But one that represents a long term investment in the future of St Antony’s, and will enable it to flourish for many years to come.